Kernix13/markdown-cheatsheet/README.md

 If you use them throughout the document, usage of `xfrac` package is recommended.
 This package provides `\sfrac` command to create slanted fractions.
 If fractions are used as an exponent, curly braces have to be used around the `\sfrac` command.

-Check out the Wikipedia article [LaTeX/Mathematics](https://en.wikibooks.org/wiki/LaTeX/Mathematics) for more information.Or click on the following links for specific sections not covered above:
+Check out the Wikipedia article [LaTeX/Mathematics](https://en.wikibooks.org/wiki/LaTeX/Mathematics) for more information.
+Or click on the following links for specific sections not covered above:

 - [Multiplication of two numbers](https://en.wikibooks.org/wiki/LaTeX/Mathematics#Multiplication_of_two_numbers)
 - [Roots](https://en.wikibooks.org/wiki/LaTeX/Mathematics#Roots)